connor-ve/byte-borne-cli/README.md

   - Added to prints for now
 - ~~Screen needs stay on constantly~~
   - Decided this is no longer needed for the game to have a purpose as it is Idle

+### active log of items to complete :
+- Change name of repo officiaL
+- START BRANCHING OUT ON IDEAS